runpod/docs/docs/serverless/endpoints/job-operations.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Manage job operations
+# Endpoint operations

-RunPod's job operations allow you to control the complete lifecycle of your Serverless workloads.
-This guide demonstrates how to submit, monitor, manage, and retrieve results from jobs running on your RunPod endpoints.
+RunPod's endpoint operations allow you to control the complete lifecycle of your Serverless workloads.
+This guide demonstrates how to submit, monitor, manage, and retrieve results from jobs running on your Serverless endpoints.

-## Job operation overview
+## Operation overview

 - **`/run`**: Submit an asynchronous job that processes in the background while you receive an immediate job ID.
 - **`/runsync`**: Submit a synchronous job and wait for the complete results in a single response.